harold-fv/Work-Day-Scheduler/README.md

 ```
 #Installation:

-- To install and use the Password Generator application, please follow these steps:
+- To install and use the Work Day Scheduler application, please follow these steps:

 -  You can clone this repository to your local machine using Git: